United Nations Security Council Resolution 82: Outbreak of war

 News of the invasion quickly spread around the world via ambassadors and correspondents in Korea.
-Journalists in the United States were reporting on the invasion within five hours of the initial attack, and United States Ambassador to Korea John J. Muccio sent a telegram to the US State Department at 21:26 EST (10:26 KST) June 24.
-As the combat grew more intense, US Secretary of State Dean Acheson informed US President Harry S. Truman (who had been resting at his home in Independence, Missouri for the weekend), and Secretary-General of the United Nations Trygve Lie of the situation.
-The attack was particularly troubling to Truman, who likened it to the Japanese attack on Pearl Harbor, and to Lie, who was reminded of the Invasion of Norway during World War II.
-Fearing the attack would spur a World War III, Truman resolved to act as quickly as possible to prevent an escalation of the conflict.
+Journalists in the United States were reporting on the invasion within five hours of the initial attack, and United States Ambassador to Korea John J. Muccio sent a telegram to the US State Department at 10:26 KST June 24.
+As the combat grew more intense, US Secretary of State Dean Acheson informed President Truman, who had been resting at his Missouri home over the weekend), and Trygve Lie, the Secretary-General of the UN, of the situation.
+The attack was particularly troubling to Truman, who likened it to the Japanese attack on Pearl Harbor, and to Lie, who was reminded of the invasion of Norway during World War II.
+Fearing the attack would spur another general war between great powers, Truman resolved to act as quickly as possible to prevent an escalation of the conflict.
 Muccio met with Rhee, who informed him the South Korean Army would run out of ammunition within ten days, and would not be able to hold back the invasion on its own.
 He requested the United Nations and the United States assist South Korea in the conflict.